-Unit 2 - Engineering is...Creative
+Unit: Engineering is...Creative

 Students move from "group work" to "teamwork".
 The students then engage in a guided engineering challenge(s) tethered to a global issue in which they are provided a related problem and design, and then construct and test and evaluate product(s) to address a need.
-This challenge is water filtration.
+Students will explore sketching and CAD as engineering tools.
+The teacher will select either water filtration or wind turbine design.

-Quarter 2: Applying Engineering: Generating a solution to a local problem
+Applying Engineering: Generating a solution to a local problem